/writing/kubernetes vs docker features/kubernetes-vs-docker-an-overview-of-usage-and-pros-and-cons

 Company Uses Evernote, Shopfiy, Azure, buffer, intel Google, Citizen Bank, Amazon, MetLife companies, VISA

-When Docker and Kubernetes are used together, outcomes are remarkable.
-Docker provides portability and consistency, while Kubernetes offers scalability and resilience.
+When these two are used together, they make remarkable outcomes for modern application deployment.
+Docker provides portability and consistency, while Kubernetes provides scalability and resilience.
 This power combo creates magic in managing large complex applications.
 For this reason, the organization takes advantage of container technology to build applications at scale.
 The following are the use cases of using these dynamic duos:

 Runs and Manages Microservices: These microservices are usually small and independent parts of the application.
 Docker containerizes each of them.
 On the other hand, Kubernetes ensures the deployment and scaling of these applications independently.
 As a result, it gives better maintainability and fault tolerance.